iut-ibk/wmrat/Readme.md

     $ ./ops/reset_dev_env.sh

-and run migrations) via Django.
+The login credentials for the test admin are `admin` and `pass`.
 Then use the following command to run the development enviroment:

     $ ./ops/run_dev_env.sh